Geson-anko/inputtino-web-client/README.md

 - Type-safe API with complete type hints
 - CLI tool for interactive control

+## Current Limitations

+- Gamepad inputs are not currently supported

 ## Requirements

 - Python 3.12 or higher